Mitosis – Cell Division Ep 2

 Mitotic index

-The mitotic index is the proportion of cells any stage of mitosis at any one time.
+The mitotic index is the proportion of cells in mitosis at a specific time.
 A higher mitotic index suggests that the tissue is growing more quickly than a tissue with a lower mitotic index.
 It can be calculated as follows:

 Mitotic index = no. of cells with visible chromosomes / total no. of cells